Read the Stories that Inspire You

 UO student finds belonging, will graduate debt free

-Building the Bridge to Impact
+Building the bridge to impact

 The UO is investing in renovations to the campus to meet the academic and research needs of the Portland programs, as well as create space for the modern professional student.